The Time I Tried, and Failed, to Get Rid of Ants by Myself

 I don’t know much about you, but I’ve shared bits and pieces of my own story through EarthKind’s blog here.
-Specifically, I shared a story about my little ant problem a few months ago.
+Specifically, I shared a story about a little ant problem I experienced a few months ago.
 Following the expert advice found in these fine pages you yourself are reading, I was sure no ant would ever trespass in my home again.

 - Any food or moisture that may attract ants was removed.

 - All visible entry points were blocked and sealed.

 - Pouches of Stay Away® Ants & Cockroaches were placed in the areas ants had been seen.

 I was confident my problem was solved after implementing all of these naturally smarter pest control tips and tricks.

 The ants did disappear, for a few days.
 Then they popped up in a different area of the house.
 My partner informed me an unidentified number of ants had been spotted on and in our entertainment center, TV, and the toddler’s set of wooden blocks.
 He claimed to have soaked them with a can of Lysol.
 He also admitted squishing countless little buggers until the wave of invading ants had been defeated.